isomerpages/jointpoly-ace/_events/Events open to all polytechnic educators.md

-Event: **NYP Education Symposium 2022**
+**NYP Education Symposium 2022**

-Organiser: Nanyang Polytechnic
+* 21-22 Sep 2022

-Date: 21-22 Sep 2022
+* 9am-6pm

-Mode: Online via Zoom
+* Online via Zoom

-Person-in-charge:
+* This event is organised by Nanyang Polytechnic to support NYP educators to share good T&L practices and enhance T&L capabilities.

-Click here to find out more.
+* Click here to find out more.

 **Keen to share your polytechnic  event on this page?**